Melville Island (Nova Scotia): British Army

 After the recruitment project ended, the Admiralty sold the land to the British army for £2800 (£267,500 as of 2020) for use as a military prison.
 The first 70 prisoners arrived in 1856.
-At this time, flogging was gradually being phased out as a punishment for military members, who were instead imprisoned under the Mutiny Act of 1844; the purchase of Melville Island allowed these prisoners to be removed from the overcrowded Halifax Citadel.
+At this time, flogging was gradually being phased out as a punishment for military members, who were instead imprisoned under the Mutiny Act 1844; the purchase of Melville Island allowed these prisoners to be removed from the overcrowded Halifax Citadel.
 A 22-man military guard supervised the prisoners, who were subjected to hard labour: the chief warder imported 500 t of granite from Purcell's Cove for them to break.
 Punishments included solitary confinement or "shot drill", where an inmate was made to carry 24 lb cannonballs from one end of the yard to the other.
 A new 34-cell prison building was constructed in 1884 to alleviate overcrowding.
 There were some escape attempts during this period, the most violent of which involved the stone hammers used to break stone being repurposed as projectiles and weapons.